Paediatric General Practice Residency

 Orientation sessions - Paediatric attending dentists provide a two-day orientation on a range of pertinent topics, including (but not limited to) infant oral healthare, pulp therapy, behaviour management, management of patients with haematology/oncology diagnoses, and dental trauma.
 In late June/early July, Dalhousie faculty present a range of didactic and hands-on sessions, including intra/extraoral photography, endodontic treatment techniques, medical emergencies, nitrous oxide/oxygen sedation, pharmacology, and feedback/evaluation in teaching.

 At the end of the program residents will:

 - Be able to diagnose and treat paediatric oral pathological conditions using enhanced skills in paediatric dentistry, including sedation/general anesthesia when indicated.

-- Treat children and adolescents with special healthcare needs in an appropriate setting with a multidisciplinary approach used evidence-based protocols.
+- Treat children and adolescents with and without special health-care needs in an appropriate setting with a multidisciplinary approach using evidence-based protocols.